liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

     available to the JavaScript component and/or the Soy template for rendering.
 - Update the JavaScript component (defined in `time_field.js` in our example) to configure the new settings and their default values.
-- Update the Soy template to include any settings that will need to be rendered in a form (the placeholder, in our example).
+- Update the Soy template to include any settings that need to be rendered in a form (the placeholder, in our example).

-Get started by writing the interface that controls what settings your field will use.
+Get started by crafting the interface that controls what settings your field has.

-## Extending the Default Type Settings
+## Extending the Default Type Settings [](id=extending-the-default-type-settings)

 To add type settings, you need a `*TypeSettings` class that extends `DefaultDDMFormFieldTypeSettings`.
 Since this example works with a Time field